The Long Hard Road to Wealth

 Left-wing humanitarianism rose from ashes like the mythological Phoenix, its talking-points intact.
-Bernie Sanders. justifies the humanitarian intentions for true-believers, no matter that they do not work in practice—do not work, that is to say, voluntarily.
+Bernie Sanders justifies the humanitarian intentions for true-believers, no matter that they do not work in practice—do not work, that is to say, voluntarily.
 The government can force a population to go along and follow the rules, so that the results go according to plan; but they do not work except under compulsory conditions.
 Better expressed, they work but do not succeed because they do not harmonize with human orientation.

-You can borrow the Soviet methods and browbeat the citizenry into making the principles work, but this approach dings the spirit of people and makes them less efficient.
+You can borrow the Soviet methods and browbeat the citizenry into making the principles work, but this approach dings the spirit of people and makes them less inventive.
 If you limit the intentionality of people, or coerce them into sacrificing their futures to enable a humanitarian ideal, they miss a lot of the things they can get in a freedom-loving country, and they will want to leave.

 Practically speaking, if you mandate equality as a government policy, who will oversee the process?
 A few of my readers will remember that George Orwell warned them about this in his masterpiece Animal Farm: Some animals are more equal than others.
 Orwell means that someone will have to run the compliance machinery to implement the egalitarian legislation.
 It will certainly make a few people more equal than others.
 People will strive to be more-equal than others--for the perks.
 Even in a dictatorial society, some people will find a way to get ahead of everyone else.